ElisaHofmann/fakenews/README.md

 ## Description
 This repository contains information and code on the project "Fake News Detection", developed during our Data Scientist training at DataScientest.

-The goal of this project is to utilize machine learning techniques to predict whether an article is real or fake news.
+In this project we aim to predict fake news and real news from the title and content of an article.
+Thus, we have a classification problem that we tackle with data science techniques.

-We use the fifth installment of the nela-gt dataset (nela-gt-2022).
+We use a subset of the fifth installment of the nela-gt datasets, containing 2 datasets:

+    1. nela-gt-22.db (SQLite 3 database containing the collected articles)
+    2. labels_all_2022.csv (document with label and additional information on the sources)

+The nela-gt datasets have been created with scientific rigor and are freely available.
 The dataset labels_all_2022.csv is stored in this repository.
 The used stratified subset of the data is available upon request.

 This project was developed by the following team: Dr. Elisa Hofmann, Amer Osmanovic, Ronny Storch